Samreay/Samreay/_posts/tutorials/2021-05-15-Union_Operators.md

 {% include image.html url="union.png" class="img-carbon" %}

-Notice that the order of preference is left to right.
+Notice that the order of preference is right to left.
 So values from `y` will override values from `x`.
 Some may think this is a bit unintuitive - the `|` operator is tradionally used to represent bitwise `or`, and generally when we evaluate `or` expressions, we stop evaluation as soon as we get a `True`.
 Which, in our example, would mean to stop if the value is found in `x`.

 Do not think of the union operator as an `or` operator.

 Start with `x`, and put `y` over the top.

+## Prior Solutions

 For completeness, if you don't have Python 3.9 yet (maybe because you're waiting for `tensorflow` support and docker images... please come soon), here are the other various ways of going about merging dictionaries.